Diwali without sweets and savories cannot be imagined!

 Diwali is a five day celebration and different foods are eaten traditionally on the each day.

-In the UK, in cities and towns with strong Asian communities such as Southall, Wembley, Leicester, Bradford, Leeds and Birmingham have many sweet shops which offer a huge variety of incredible sweets and savoury snacks.
+In the UK, cities and towns with strong South Asian communities such as Southall, Wembley, Leicester, Manchester, Bradford, Leeds and Birmingham have many sweet shops which offer a huge variety of incredible sweets and savoury snacks.
 Diwali is a very busy period for these shops.

 One sweet which is freshly made in front of you on the street is Jalebi.
-For example, Jalebi Junction in Southall (UK) is very popular for serving this delight outside!
-This sweet is one of the most exchanged sweets during Diwali.
+This sticky orange sweet is very moreish and is sometimes enjoyed with milk.

 Here is the recipe to make an edible Coconut Diya which contains a Khoya filling.